Molecular cell biology of Leishmania

 1. Structure and function of the Leishmania flagellum.
 Cilia and flagella are cellular projections built around a microtubule axoneme whose molecular architecture is highly conserved across eukaryotes.
 When the Leishmania parasite is engulfed by a macrophage, it changes shape and the flagellum turns from a device built for swimming (with a 9+2 arrangement of axoneme microtubules), into a structure resembling a sensory cilium (with a 9+0 axoneme).
 We aim to dissect the mechanisms that govern this change in flagellar structure and test our hypothesis that the amastigote flagellum serves as a sensory organelle in host-parasite interactions.

-2. We used RNA-sequencing to map gene expression patterns in the insect- and mammalian-infective forms of Leishmania mexicana.
-Comparative analyses allowed us to define changes in gene expression patterns associated with the changes in cell morphology and we now seek to identify genes and pathways important for survival in a macrophage.
+2. Identification of genes and pathways important for survival in a macrophage.
+We used RNA-sequencing to map gene expression patterns in the insect- and mammalian-infective forms of Leishmania mexicana.
+Comparative analyses allowed us to define differences in gene expression patterns between the different parasite forms and we now seek to investigate their functions.

-3. Developing genome editing tools to harness the information from genome, transcriptome and proteome data and dissect the cell biology of Leishmania.
-Recent work includes development of a rapid CRISPR/Cas9-based method for genome editing in Leishmania and related parasites.
+3. Development of genetic tools.
+We have developed a CRISPR-Cas9 high throughput genome editing toolkit for Leishmania and related protists and are using these tools to harness the information from genome, transcriptome and proteome data and dissect the cell biology of Leishmania.

 Trends Parasitol (8): 373-9